560MCGA Conduct Dragon Lift Role II OPS

-Soldiers assigned to the 560th Medical Company (Ground Ambulance) hoist a simulated casualty into a M997 Humvee as part of their medical training at Camp Stanley, South Korea, on March 9, 2026.
+U.S. Army Spc.
+Jaysen Bouwers initiates first aid care under stress for Pfc.
+Tyler Galloway, during a combat casualty care exercise conducted by the 560th Medical Company (Ground Ambulance) at Camp Stanley, South Korea, on March 9, 2026.
 Dragon Lift provides a critical opportunity to assess the capacity and interoperability of combined medical capabilities, ensuring effective care for casualties across the Korean theater of operations.
 (U.S. photo by Spc.
 Jakaiyah Rumedon.)

 |Date Taken: